-The Vancouver Jail is located adjacent the Provincial Courthouse at Main St. and East Cordova St. It is a challenging work environment – on any given night you may deal with everything from intoxicated persons to murderers.
+The Vancouver Jail is located adjacent the Provincial Courthouse at Main Street and East Cordova.
+It is a challenging work environment – on any given night you may deal with everything from intoxicated persons to murderers.

 The qualification and selection of Jail Guards is similar to that of our police officer hiring process.

 Jail Guard Applicants: Attending one of the VPD's monthly Information Sessions at the Justice Institute of B.C. in New Westminster is your first step in applying to the VPD.
-Attending the Information Session is the only way to pick up an application to join the VPD.
+The Information Session is the only way you can pick up an application form.

 To apply for a position as a Vancouver Jail Guard, you must meet the following requirements: